 - Contact us.

 Make sure the users are not overwhelmed and irritated by the tips you offer.
-One of the ways to keep the balance is to show the tip only if the user visits the certain section for the first time.
+One of the ways to keep the balance is to show the tip only if the user visits a certain section for the first time.

 Support the users.
 There are a lot of might-be issues, which you simply can’t push to fit into the FAQ section.
 The solution is in the field of a specific help desk or a help center.
-In this domain one can place a set of how-to articles with the most asked questions.
+In this domain, one can place a set of how-to articles with the most asked questions.

 The rule is simple here – provide as much personal touch as you can.
-For that you can add some live chat with a professional support team.
+For that, you can add some live chat with a professional support team.
 The last point is critical here.

 Make studying more convenient

 Advanced video player.
-Users will get almost 95% of all information from video, that’s why the video player you use has to be smooth, intuitive and slick.
-Now it’s not enough just to let people tap pause.
+Users will get almost 95% of all information from video, that’s why the video player you use has to be smooth, intuitive, and slick.
+Now, it’s not enough just to let people tap pause.
 The player should have the following set of features:

 - Playback speed

-- Video resolution control.
+- Video resolution control

 Properly organized text materials.
 Text files are as important as videos, so it is to your profit to provide sufficient tools to work with this source of information.
-For example, make sure users can download text and presentations from the video, leave bookmarks, highlight important places and save the changes, work with zoom for presentations.
+For example, make sure users can download text and presentations from the video, leave bookmarks, highlight important places and save the changes, and work with Zoom for presentations.

-Aside from that think about your content creators.
-In most cases they might need help in translating their courses.
+Aside from that, think about your content creators.
+In most cases, they might need help in translating their courses.
 It is possible to start with translating the manuals and text part and move to complete course localization in the end.

 A couple of words about motivation

 Certificates.
 People want to have some proof of their success.
-Add some sort of certificates and the issue is solved.
+Add some sort of certificate and the issue is solved.
 Have a look at how Coursera made it – not just certificates and degrees, but a custom tool for designing certificates.